 The spot price of uranium can be more volatile than the long-term contract price of uranium; noting that the majority of uranium sales occur under long-term contracts.
-The spot price for uranium on December 31, 2019 was US\$24.93/lb compared with US\$27.75/lb on December 31, 2018.
+As producers suspended production and purchased uranium in order to meet contractual obligations, there has been a rally in uranium prices.
+The spot price for uranium on July 31, 2020 was US\$32.45/lb compared with US\$24.93/lb on December 31, 2019.
 There is substantial industry commentary that supports a continued improvement in the spot price.

-The long-term uranium price on December 31, 2019 was US\$32.50/lb, compared to US\$32.00/lb on December 31, 2018.
+The long-term uranium price on July 31, 2020 was US\$36.00/lb, compared to US\$32.50/lb on December 31, 2019.
 Long-term prices are driven more by production costs and future supply-demand forecasts rather than current customer inventory levels.